JoeLumbley/File-Explorer/README.md

 ### **How the method works**

-- Calls `UpdateTreeRoots()` to rebuild the folder tree, including pinned roots at the top.
-- Calls `UpdateFileListPinState()` to update the file list’s context menu so the correct Pin/Unpin option is shown.
+- Calls `EnsureEasyAccessFile()` to guarantee the storage file and directory exist.
-- Calls `UpdatePinButtonState()` to update the toolbar pin/unpin button based on the current folder or selection.

-Together, these updates ensure the interface stays synchronized with the underlying Easy Access data.
+- Creates a new list to hold the parsed `(Name, Path)` entries.
+- Reads every line from the Easy Access file.
+- Uses `ParseEntry` to convert each line into a structured tuple.
+- Adds the entry to the list **even if the folder no longer exists**, matching Windows Explorer’s behavior.
+- Returns the completed list to the caller.

+This method centralizes all loading logic so the rest of the system can rely on a clean, structured list of pinned folders.

 ---

 ### **Why this method matters**

-`RefreshPinUI` is the central refresh point for the entire pinning system.
-It ensures:

-- The UI always reflects the correct pin state.
+`LoadEasyAccessEntries` ensures:

+- The pinning system always works with a consistent, normalized list of entries.
+- Corrupted or malformed lines do not break the system.
+- Missing folders remain visible, preserving user intent and matching Explorer semantics.
-- All views (tree, list, toolbar) stay consistent with each other.
+- All UI components (tree, list, toolbar) can rebuild their pinned state from a single source of truth.
-- Any pin/unpin action—whether from CLI, context menu, or toolbar—immediately updates the interface.
-- The user never sees stale or outdated pin indicators.

-Without this method, the UI could easily fall out of sync with the underlying data.
+It is the backbone of the pinning system’s data layer.

 ---

 [Pinning System Index](#pinning-system-index)

 ---